bbatsov/emacsredux/_posts/2013-11-12-a-crazy-productivity-boost-remap-return-to-control.markdown

 ---
 layout: post
-title: "A crazy productivity boost: Remap Return to Control"
+title: "A Crazy Productivity Boost: Remap Return to Control"
 date: 2013-11-12 17:09
 comments: true
 tags:
 - Productivity
+- macOS
 ---

-People have always complained about the awkward positioning of the two `Control` keys on modern keyboards.
-That's a fact!
+People have always complained about the awkward positioning of the two `Control` keys on modern keyboards.[^1] That's a fact!
 Effective Emacs usage is heavily dependent on the `Control` keys (yep, both of them).
 That's also a fact!